Andrew Vaughn Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in MLB.
+- The Twins pitching staff leads the league with a collective 10.7 strikeouts per nine innings.

-- The Twins' 2.63 team ERA ranks second among all MLB pitching staffs.
+- The Twins have a 2.64 team ERA that ranks third across all league pitching staffs.

-- The Twins allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- Twins pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Lopez (1-0) gets the starting nod for the Twins, his third this season.
+- Gray (1-0) pitches for the Twins to make his third start of the season.

-- The righty last pitched on Wednesday against the Miami Marlins, when he went seven innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Friday, the right-hander tossed seven innings against the Houston Astros, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.